AI Integration

 Choose the area where AI can create measurable value first.

 Businesses often experiment with AI in isolated chats and disconnected tools, which creates inconsistent results, scattered prompts, too many vendors, and unclear ownership.
-That usually produces noise rather than lasting improvements.
+That usually produces noise rather than lasting improvements — and the cost compounds as teams build on tools nobody has vetted and workflows nobody is measuring.

 Program Structure